-The rank-order clustering algorithm proposed by Zhu et al. [7], similar to the method of Gowda and Krishna [28], is a form of agglomerative hierarchical clustering, using a nearest neighbor based distance measure.
-The overall procedure for agglomerative hierarchical clustering, given some distance metric, is to initialize all samples to be separate clusters and then iteratively merge the
+The rank-order clustering algorithm proposed by Zhu et al. [7], similar to the method of Gowda and Krishna [29], is roughly a form of agglomerative hierarchical clustering, using a nearest neighbor based distance measure.
+The overall flow of the algorithm is to initialize all samples to be separate clusters, compute distances between pairs of clusters, merge those for which the computed distances are below a threshold, then iteratively recompute a new set of cluster-to-cluster distances, and perform merges based on the new distances.
+This requires defining a cluster-to-cluster distance metric.
+In the algorithm, the distance between two clusters is considered to be the minimum distance between any two samples in the clusters.